Lucevar/mw-immersion-mods/beginners.md

 ## Balance Fixes
 [**Morrowind Anti-Cheese**](https://www.nexusmods.com/morrowind/mods/47305) by Remiros
+Balances a lot of content that was way out of line of the game's overall balance curve, and removes a lot of easy exploits.
 [**Bloodmoon Rebalance**](https://www.nexusmods.com/morrowind/mods/45714) by mort
 [**Tribunal Rebalance**](https://www.nexusmods.com/morrowind/mods/45713) by mort
 [**Beware the Sixth House**](https://www.nexusmods.com/morrowind/mods/46036) by mort
+Mort's suite of balance mods make the expansions actually playable without hyper-efficient min-maxing or an extremely late-game character.
+It's no longer instant death for a sub-lvl30 character to walk around on Solstheim.
+The main questlines of the expansions are still tough.
+Beware the Sixth House rebalances the main quest so that Dagoth Ur and his minions are the game's most difficult challenge - as it should be.

 # Expansion Integration
 Note that both of these issues have been addressed in Patch for Purists since version 3.0.0.
 You may prefer to use the unmerged version of PFP, and skip the Expansion Implementation esp if you prefer to use the mods below.